Model-independent estimation of the cosmography parameters using cosmic chronometers: Cosmography in model dependent and independent approaches

 In the wCDM model, the errors on the $H_0$ are $10\%$ and $12\%$ for two kind of CC data.
 Moreover, we find $5\%$ ($2\%$) more uncertainty in the $\Omega_m$ ($w_0$) parameter with CC data including systematic effects.
 Finally, in the CPL model, we also see a similar pattern for the uncertainties of the parameters.
 Overall, our MCMC results indicate that the systematic effects on the CC data increase the error of the parameters around $2-5\%$.

-Moreover, in order to investigate the evolution of the universe free of its content, the cosmography parameters should be considered.
-The quantities are based on the derivatives of the Hubble function and the declaration and jerk are two important cosmography parameters.
+In addition to the Hubble function, one can define other key quantities base on the derivatives of the Hubble function.
+These quantities are called the cosmography parameters and the declaration q(z) and jerk j(z) are two important parameters, defined as:

-In order to investigate how systematic uncertainties affects the cosmography parameters, we compute the quantities in different models using both kinds of CC data.
-In fact, the best value of parameters have been used to find the mean of each cosmography parameters and their uncertainties estimated by the parameter values in the MCMC chain.
+In order to investigate how systematic uncertainties affects these parameters, we compute them in different models using both kinds of CC data.
+In fact, the best value of parameters have been used to find the mean of each cosmography parameters and their uncertainties estimated by the sample in the MCMC chain.
 The results are presented in Tab.(\ref{tab:cos}).

 Since the $H_0$ parameter has been discussed in the MCMC part, we only discuss the deceleration and jerk parameters in this part.

 In the $\Lambda$CDM, the errors on the $q_0$ are $18\%$ and $20\%$, considering diagonal and non-diagonal covariance matrix respectively.
-The $q_0$ in wCDM and CPL are close to -1 and have errors larger than $\Lambda$CDM.
+The $q_0$ in wCDM and CPL is close to -1 and has error larger than $\Lambda$CDM.
 However, all the values are consistent with each other.
 Regarding the $j_0$, we see a larger value compare to the $\Lambda$CDM in both wCDM and CPL but all values are consistent with the $\Lambda$CDM at $1\sigma$ confidence level since the $j_0$ errors are relatively large.